benb05/Blue-Pizza-Bagels-Final-Project/README.md

 ## Project Description

-Our project will be a card game called Macau, similar to Uno.
+Our project will be a card game called Macau, similar to Uno except it utilizes a standard 52 card deck rather than a special Uno deck of cards.
+See the rules below and enjoy!

 ## How to Launch